 Of course, this doesn’t mean the whole system can be replaced by drone technology.
-To really get high-quality focus on certain decor of the property, you’re going to need a professional photographer.
+To really get high-quality focus on the decor of the property, you’re going to need a professional photographer.

 Drones also rely on atmospheric conditions.
 Sure, on an overcast day the shadow of the drone is obscured, but the aerial perspective still relies a lot more on natural light.